brandonbloom/terra-java/doc/guide.md

 **WORK IN PROGRESS**

-A handful of things in this doc are aspirational, so don't be surprised if something doesn't work exaclty as advertised.
+A handful of things in this doc are aspirational, so don't be surprised if something doesn't work exactly as advertised.
 Feel free to file an issue!

 # Background